 To help us fund the restoration of carriages at the SVR, please use the button below.

 The size of the collection means the SVR can operate two complete GWR trains, complete sets of LMS and LNER vehicles and two complete BR trains.
 No other heritage railway has such a comprehensive collection of vehicles in regular public use demonstrating such a varied period and social mix – from luxurious dining cars to tourist-style vehicles, many with interesting histories.

 A collection of this size requires a huge financial, skills and maintenance commitment.
 Initial restoration is often largely privately funded and carried out by volunteers.
 Once a carriage has been restored to operational condition, there's still considerable ongoing maintenance to keep it running smoothly.
 Inevitably, many of the volunteers and paid staff are ageing, but the Railway recognises the need to keep their heritage skills going.
-This is why the Heritage Skills Training Academy was established, largely funded by the SVR Charitable Trust, and currently providing apprenticeships for nine young people.
+This is why the Heritage Skills Training Academy was established, largely funded by the SVR Charitable Trust, to provide apprenticeships for future heritage engineers.